Ryzee119/lvgl-sdl/README.md

 * SDL2 video backend.
 * SDL gamecontroller and keyboard input driver.
 * Filesystem driver uses `stdio.h` for file access.
-* Supports directory listings with `windows.h` winapi for Windows, and `dirent.h` for Linux.
+* Supports directory listings with winapi for Windows, and posix for Linux.
 * Cross platform.
 Currently supports Windows, Linux and Original Xbox!

 # Include in your project